If you are in University accommodation during the current lockdown period (from 5 January 2021)

 - enhanced cleaning across campus, including teaching spaces, places of worship, social areas, the Library, diners and in student accommodation (such as kitchens and other communal areas)

-- reception desks and student-facing contact points, including counters in shops and catering facilities, will have screens and sanitation points installed
+- reception desks and student-facing contact points, including counters in shops and catering facilities, have screens and sanitation points installed

 - enhanced provision of hand sanitisers across campus